 Whole Body Vibration therapy is one of the biggest things in fitness right now.
-Health centers dedicated to this passive form of exercise are popping up all over the country and indeed the world.
+Health centers dedicated to this passive form of exercise are popping up all over the country and, indeed, the world.

-Vibration exercise proponents say that it delivers a total body workout which promotes weight loss, tones muscles, and increases bone density.
-They also claim that it can assist with pain management.
+Vibration exercise proponents say it delivers a total body workout that promotes weight loss, tones muscles, and increases bone density.

 Origins of Whole Body Vibration Machines